oliverdutton/tallax/README.md

 ## Early Stopping

 The algorithm exploits probabilistic convergence for significant speedups.
-For randomly partitioned inputs with 256 bins, collectively bins-top-4 has a >95% probability of containing the entire top-128, rising to >99.9999% by bins-top-8.[^1] [^2]
+For randomly partitioned inputs with 256 bins, collectively bins-top-4 has a >95% probability of containing the entire top-128, rising to >99.9999% by bins-top-8.[^1] [^2] Checking for convergence and top-k'ing the minimal number of elements significantly improves average runtimes.

 [^1]: The convergence theory is a classic "Balls into Bins" combinatorics problem — probability calculation code is included in tallax.